guillaumesublet/Fiscal_Rules_with_Discretion_Economic_Union/.ipynb_checkpoints/README-checkpoint.md

 ----------------
 The [QuantEcon](https://quantecon.org/quantecon-py/) library is needed for the interpolation routine.
 The core Python library is [Anaconda](https://www.anaconda.com/products/individual).

-The code runs in a split second on a personal computer.
+The code runs in few seconds on a personal computer.

 For comments and questions, please email guillaume.sublet@gmail.com.